Ankitsingh1709/Data_Analyst_Porfolio_projects/Customer Churn in Telecomm Prediction Model/readme.md

 By working on this project, we aim to gain a deeper understanding of customer behavior in the telecommunications sector and develop data-driven solutions to reduce churn and improve customer retention.

-Feel free to expand on this README to provide more details about your project, its structure, and any additional information you want to share with potential collaborators or users.
+Feel free to expand on this description to provide more details about your project, its structure, and any additional information you want to share with potential collaborators or users.